National Register of Historic Places listings in Colfax County, Nebraska

 This is a list of the National Register of Historic Places listings in Colfax County, Nebraska.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Colfax County, Nebraska, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 14 properties and districts listed on the National Register in the county.
+There are 13 properties and districts listed on the National Register in the county, and one former listing.